Debbie McGee: Radio

-Television and film
+Television

+McGee appeared on comedian Caroline Aherne's talk show The Mrs Merton Show in 1995; Aherne's character Mrs Merton asked McGee "what first attracted you to the millionaire Paul Daniels?", a joke which a poll later ranked as Britain's second-best one-liner.
+Calling the continuing popularity of the joke "lovely", McGee credits the appearance on Mrs Merton for kickstarting her own fame, saying "after Mrs Merton people started to really recognise me.
+It gave us great publicity."

 In 2001, McGee and Daniels were the subjects of an episode of When Louis Met..., a documentary filmed by Louis Theroux.
 The episode, titled When Louis Met...
 Paul and Debbie, was broadcast on BBC Two and subsequently Netflix.

 In 2001, McGee appeared in the documentary Paul Daniels in a Black Hole, which challenged Daniels to be recognised as a famed magician in the United States within one week.

-McGee appeared on comedian Caroline Aherne's talk show The Mrs Merton Show in 1995; Aherne's character Mrs Merton asked McGee "what first attracted you to the millionaire Paul Daniels?", a joke which a poll later ranked as Britain's second-best one-liner.
-The couple later joked about the quip, with Daniels saying "when Debbie and I got married, I certainly wasn't a millionaire and the other funny thing was Caroline had just married a millionaire so we thought that was hysterical".
-Calling the continuing popularity of the joke "lovely", McGee credits the appearance on Mrs Merton for kickstarting her own fame, saying "after Mrs Merton people started to really recognise me.
-It gave us great publicity."

-In October 2004, McGee and her husband appeared on The Farm, Five's version of the RTÉ show Celebrity Farm.
+In October 2004, McGee and Daniels appeared on The Farm, Five's version of the RTÉ show Celebrity Farm.
 In May 2006, she appeared on The X Factor: Battle of the Stars with her husband singing "Let Me Entertain You" by Robbie Williams.
 Debbie and Paul were knocked out in the first round of the talent show.

-On 1 April 2007, McGee appeared along with her husband, Vanessa Feltz, and her then-fiancé Ben Ofoedu in a celebrity edition of Channel 4's hit reality television show Wife Swap.
+On 1 April 2007, McGee appeared along with Daniels, Vanessa Feltz, and her then-fiancé Ben Ofoedu in a celebrity edition of Channel 4's reality television show Wife Swap.
 In 2008 McGee appeared on Ant & Dec's Saturday Night Takeaway.
 On 14 September 2010, McGee appeared on the celebrity version of Come Dine with Me.

 In 2012, McGee made a cameo appearance as herself in an episode of the UK TV comedy drama Stella.

-In 2017, McGee appeared alongside Nigel Havers, Simon Callow and Lorraine Chase in Barging Loving Celebs.

 She took part in Celebrity MasterChef in 2017.
 In August 2017, it was announced that McGee would be appearing as a contestant on the fifteenth series of Strictly Come Dancing where her professional dance partner was Giovanni Pernice.
 The couple reached the final but were beaten by Joe McFadden and Katya Jones.